-- o.
-Planed roads and parking areas with parking spaces clearly depicted. - p.
-Development site lighting plan. - q.
-Retaining walls. - r.
-Planed landscaping. - s.
-Underground utilities; sanitary sewer, water, gas, electric, cable, internet and telephone - t.
-Storm water detention; detention pond, underground detention, storm water/detention easement. - u.
-Fencing, all proposed fencing on site. - 5.
-Architectural plans that include: - a.
-Front, rear and side elevations of all building types and identify all materials to be used on building (s) exterior using a scale of 1/8" = 1'. - b.
-Building plans using a scale of 1/8" or 1/8" or 1/8" - c.
+5. Architectural plans that include:

+- a.
+Front, rear and side elevations of all building types that provides actual soil elevations not typical and identifies all materials to be used on building (s) exterior using a scale of 1/8" = 1'. - b.
+Building plans using a scale of 1/8" or 4" = 1' - c.
 Building plans to include total square footage and heated total square footage. - d.
-Dimensioned floor plans for all unit types using a scale of $\frac{1}{2}$ " = 1" that include heated square footage, total square footage, individual bedroom and living room square footage. - e.
+Dimensioned floor plans for all unit types using a scale of 1⁄2" = 1" that include heated square footage, total square footage, individual Primary Bedroom, Bedroom(s), Living Room, Dining Room, Kitchen, Balcony, Sunroom, Patio, Porch and Deck square footage.
+Plan is to include furniture and equipment layout. - e.
 Plans are to be redlined for projects involving renovation and/or demolition of existing structures, proposed changes to building components and design and also describe removal and new construction methods. - f.
 For projects involving removal of asbestos and/or lead based paint removal, general notes identifying location and procedures for removal. - 6.
 Safe Drinking Water Applications proposing the rehabilitation of structures built 1988 or earlier must have the pipes, solder, and flux tested for lead and include a copy of the report with the Tier II Application.
 Items testing positive for lead must be included in the PNA for replacement.
 See Section II, P, 16 for details.